-With endless things to do in Akihabara, any traveller can easily get lost in the maze of electronics stores.
-Visiting the eclectic Akihabara district has become one of the most popular things to do in Tokyo, especially for manga fans and technology aficionados.
+With endless things to do in Akihabara, this eclectic district in the heart of Tokyo is a must for any traveler visiting Japan.
+With its maze of electronics stores, manga shops, and arcades, Akihabara has become one of the most popular places to visit in Tokyo, especially for anime fans and technology aficionados.

-You can explore the Tokyo Anime Center to discover the latest releases or browse ten floors of toys and collectibles inside Radio Kaikan.
-While Akihabara is mostly known for modern consumer goods, it also has cultural sites, including a variety of shrines.
+Explore the Tokyo Anime Center to discover the latest releases or browse ten floors of toys and collectibles inside Radio Kaikan.
+Take a trip down memory lane with some retro video games at the popular Sweet Potato arcade.
+When you’re down with shopping for modern consumer goods, dig into its cultural sites, including Kanda Myojin Shrine, one of the area’s few shrines.

 Not sure where to go in Akihabara?
-Begin scouting out what to do with this guide to the top Akihabara attractions!
+Begin scouting out what to do on your vacation with this guide to the top Akihabara attractions!

 Shield your eyes from the bright neon lights in Electric Town

 The top tourist attractions in Akihabara include the massive department stores and electronic shops in the Electric Town area.
-This part of the district is densely packed with towering skyscrapers and buildings.
+Located just steps from Akihabara Station, this part of the district is densely packed with towering skyscrapers and buildings hiding a variety of electronics stores and other boutique shops.

 Just down the street from Mandarake, you’ll come across Super Potato.
-This retro arcade is full of old video games from the late 1970s and early 1980s and is one of the places to go in Akihabara.
+This retro arcade is full of old video games from the late 1970s and early 1980s and is one of the coolest places to go in Akihabara if you’re looking for a dash of nostalgia.

 Immerse yourself in anime culture with a stroll down Chuo Dori Street

-When you first exit Akihabara Station, one of the first Akihabara points of interest that you’ll find is Chuo Dori Street.
-It’s the main street and home to many anime and manga shops.
+When you first exit Akihabara Station, one of the first Akihabara points of interest that you’ll encounter is Chuo Dori Street.
+It’s the district’s main street and is home to loads of anime and manga shops.

-Don’t skip the side streets, either.
-You’ll find smaller shops with interesting products catering to niche manga categories.
+Don’t skip the side streets around Chuo Dori, either.
+Wander off the main drag to find smaller shops with interesting products catering to niche manga categories.

-Along with anime and manga, the area includes all the latest technologies.
-Check out the newest tablets, video games, televisions, computers, cameras, and other electronic goods.
+Along with anime and manga, the area around Chuo Dori includes shops selling all the latest technologies.
+Check out the newest tablets, video games, televisions, computers, cameras, and other electronic goods at the electronics stores peppering the neighborhood.

 Receive exceptional customer service at a Maid Cafe